 The geo-coding web tool will greatly enhance both mapping and directory data, and permit original research using the rich contextual perspective the tool will draw out from these combined resources.

 Both digitised resources are being provided, without licence restriction and as part of an ongoing digitisation exercise, by the NLS who will also share extensive digital mapping and geo-coding expertise.

-AddressingHistory engages the community through an online tool which accesses three eras of Edinburgh mapping and Post Office Directories (1784-5; 1865; 1905-6).
-The technologies demonstrated are scalable to the full collection of digitised materials which include 400 Post Office Directories and associated maps covering the whole of Scotland.
+During the six-month project AddressingHistory will focus on engaging the community through a tool which will access three eras of Edinburgh mapping and Post Office Directories (1784-5; 1865; 1905-6).
+The technologies demonstrated will be scalable to the full collection of digitised materials which include 400 Post Office Directories and associated maps covering the whole of Scotland.

 We would like to hear from researchers and anyone else who is interested in Edinburgh’s history who might like to test the tool when it is developed.

 Check here for further information.

 Item first published August 2010.